michaelhaaf/2W6-W23/md/lectures/week12.md

 ---
-title: "2W6-W23: Week 11 Lecture Notes"
+title: "2W6-W23: Week 12 Lecture Notes"
 toc-title: "In this article"
-abstract-title: "Responsive Web Development: Best Practise for Best User Experiences"
+abstract-title: "Intermediate User Interfaces: Forms, Positioning, and more"
 abstract: |
-  Throughout this course, we have learned a variety of techniques for performing particular useful interface tasks.
-We have focused on learning the mechanics of CSS and HTML in order understand fundamentally how web interfaces are structured.

-  This knowledge will pay great dividends in the following section.
-Here, we are applying our knowledge of HTML and CSS mechanics to learn best practises for creating universally userable, and enjoyable, user interfaces.
+  This will be a collection of topics we have not covered in HTML/CSS so far.
+In particular, we will learn about HTML Forms.

 ---